camunda/camunda-docs-manual/content/user-guide/process-applications/process-application-resources.md

 # Declare Process Application Context

-Process application context must be declared whenevever custom code uses the engine API that is not part of delegation code and when a context switch is needed for proper function.
+Process application context must be declared whenever custom code uses the engine API that is not part of delegation code and when a context switch is needed for proper function.

 ## Example